Coming November 2022

-The latest title in our reSet series, You Are Here gathers the twenty best stories from Cynthia Flood’s five collections.
-These spare, stylistically inventive stories vary in form and voice and explore a range of subjects, from the domestic to the political.
+Gathering the best twenty stories from Cynthia Flood’s career, these spare, stylistically inventive stories explore subjects ranging from the domestic to the political.

 PRAISE FOR CYNTHIA FLOOD

 “Her latest collection, What Can You Do? cements her reputation as a gifted and observant storyteller.
 Technically superb, demonstrating Flood’s unstinting grasp of complex, subterranean emotion, these twelve stories tread familiar territory.
-The haunting “Struggle,” about a disturbed woman’s memories of her activist past, mines the rivalries and chauvinism of far-left politics in 1970s Vancouver.”—Trevor Corkum, Toronto Star
+The haunting “Struggle,” about a disturbed woman’s memories of her activist past, mines the rivalries and chauvinism of far-left politics in 1970s Vancouver.”

 “With rapid-fire narration, power-point prose, and darts of minimalist description, Flood nails her subject.
 Her characters are impatient to be heard, grabbing your attention, word bullets flying, hope and despair spilling over the pages.”